MSCI Inc (MSCI)'s Winning Formula: Financial Metrics and Competi

 - Momentum rank: 8/10

-MSCI Inc, with a market cap of $48.30 billion and sales of $2.42 billion, is a leading provider of critical decision support tools and services for the global investment community.
-Operating with a substantial margin of 54.77%, MSCI Inc's mission is to enable investors to build better portfolios for a better world.
-Its index segment, which offers benchmarking to asset managers and owners, is its largest and most profitable, with over $1.3 trillion in ETF assets linked to MSCI indexes.
-The company also provides portfolio and risk management analytics, ESG data, and real estate reporting, benchmarking, and analytics.
-This diverse suite of services underscores MSCI Inc's commitment to innovation and growth within the investment industry.
+MSCI Inc, with a market cap of $46.70 billion and sales of $2.53 billion, is a leading provider of critical decision support tools and services for the global investment community.
+Operating with a remarkable 54.75% margin, MSCI Inc's core business revolves around its index segment, which offers benchmarking to asset managers and asset owners.
+The company also excels in its analytics segment, providing portfolio management and risk management analytics software.
+MSCI Inc has diversified its offerings into ESG and climate, as well as private assets segments, further solidifying its position in the market.

 Profitability Rank Breakdown